ian-IBCIRL/CI-PP1-SunhillPilates/README.md

 **12th July, 2022** Planning initial project scope in the `README.md` file.
 I have also added a basic home page with a header, body and footer.
 More to follow.

+**13th July, 2022** Updating `README.md` file with navigation, privacy and design additons.
+Flexbox iterative development and aside added for consideration.

 ------

 ## Data Privacy